-You should see the Thonny app window appear; it will likely have two inset windows: <untitled> and Shell.
+You should see the Thonny app window appear; it will likely have two inset windows, <untitled> and Shell, as shown below, where <untitled> has now been replaced by the saved file name.

 - 7. Test to see if everything works by writing a short program: - a.
 In the upper <untitled> window type the following: